neurodata/neurodata.io/content/about/agreements.md

 #### Diversity and Inclusion

-> I commit to co-creating a safe, comfortable, and [brave](https://www.naspa.org/images/uploads/main/Policy_and_Practice_No_2_Safe_Brave_Spaces.pdf)  space, and harassment-free experience (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment)), for **everyone**.
+> I commit to co-creating a safe, comfortable, and [brave](https://www.naspa.org/images/uploads/main/Policy_and_Practice_No_2_Safe_Brave_Spaces.pdf)  space, and harassment-free experience (see [wikipedia's definition of harassment for details](https://en.wikipedia.org/wiki/Harassment)), for **everyone**.

-This commitment holds regardless of any individual's sex, gender, gender identity and expression, age, sexual orientation, marital status, pregnancy, disability, physical appearance, body size, race, ethnicity, nationality, religion, political or other views, veteran status, experience or lack of, or other historically and contemporaneously marginalized identity.
+This commitment holds regardless of an individual's sex, gender,  gender identity and expression, age, sexual orientation, marital status, pregnancy,  disability, physical appearance, body size, race, ethnicity, nationality, religion, political or other views, veteran status, experience or lack of, or other historically and contemporaneously marginalized identity.
 We recognize the unique struggles of being a member of a marginalized community (and all the more so for individuals that are members of multiple such communities) in STEM.
 And we recognize ways in which we may benefit from and/or contribute to marginalization of certain groups.

 #### Feedback

 > I commit to seeking, gathering, appreciating, and learning from feedback.
 I commit authentically and consciously offering feedback.

 The model for feedback we use is the Conscious Leadership Group's [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1).
 It is often best practice to provide such feedback in private.
 Feedback for Jovo can be provided directly in the #jovofeedback slack channel, the [anonymous feedback form](https://forms.gle/6CZDgEHKuUhWh8Su7), or by scheduling a [one-on-one meeting]((https://calendly.com/joshuav)) with Jovo (the preferred format).

 #### Accountability

 > I commit to being [accountable](https://conscious.is/15-commitments/responsibility) for my contribution to any outcome.

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
 Use the [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1) to resolve any conflict.
 If that fails, send the information from the clearing model questions and answers to support@neurodata.io, who will seek a [win-for-all](https://conscious.is/15-commitments/win-for-all) solution.

 ## Recommended Practices